 Prostate Cancer touches one in eight men and many opt for surgery to the remove the prostate (radical prostatectomy).
-Other treatments include hormone therapy, radiotherapy and in some instances chemotherapy.
-It largely depends on the stage and grade of cancer.
-It is accepted that if we live long enough all men will develop prostate cancer cells (you might have to live to 180!).
-However, they are slow growing and often people die of other causes before the cancer is diagnosed.
+Other treatments include hormone therapy, radiotherapy and in some instances chemotherapy, largely depending on the stage and grade of cancer.
 Radical surgery has a 15 year survival rate of almost 90%.
-The effects of having surgery can leave a man suffereing incontinence and erectile dysfunction.
+However, this life saving surgery can often leave a man suffereing incontinence and erectile dysfunction.

 The prostate is a gland and it is a male reproductive organ.
 The size of a walnut it sits at the base of the bladder.
 The urethra is a thin tube carrying both semen and urine out of the penis and runs through the centre of the prostate gland.
 A ring of muscles known as the bladder neck sphincter is situated at the junction between the Urethra and Bladder.
 It open and shuts, almost like a camera-shutter.
 The bladder sphincter is prevents the leaking of urine and is therefore closed most of the time.
 Signals from the brain opens the sphincter neck and allows urine to pass.
 The pelvic floor muscles also help control the bladder.
 They are formed by another set of muscles below the prostate and can be through of as an external sphincter.